Helium-Labs/zorkin-sdk/README.md

 The Zorkin SDK is a frontend client for interfacing with Zorkin.
 It supports authorizing new sessions, and once authorized, allows transactions to be signed with the session key.
 Session authorization involves generating proof to demonstrate possession of a valid JWT for the contract account, uniquely derived from the JWT based on the subject, issuer, and client fields.
 A detailed description of how Zorkin works will be provided upon release.

-This is a beta-v1 release, so you can expect limited documentation and code that may not be production quality.
+This is a beta-v1 release, so you can expect limited documentation and code that may not be of production quality.
 However, the SDK is mostly finalized.
-It is a Vite component library that enables the addition of frontend components, such as a pre-made sign-in modal for added convenience.
+It is designed as a Vite component library, offering the option to add pre-made sign-in frontend components for added convenience in the future.

-Since the product is in its beta phase, the production release may have a completely different set of features compared to the beta release or current claims.
+Since the product is in its beta phase, the production release may have a completely different set of features compared to the beta release, and any claims made may not be realized.
 No warranties or liabilities are provided.

 ## Install